veelenga/veelenga.github.io/about/index.md

 > Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.

 <h4>
 My name is Vitalii Elenhaupt.
 I'm from Kiev, Ukraine.
 Currently I work as a Full Stack Rails Developer and actively interested in a variety of new trending technologies and programming languages.
+I feel exited when coding with style guides, git flow, code reviews and a cup of coffee.
 </h4>

 I have a Master's degree in Computer Science and I always believed that software development had to be my best skill.

 <br/>

-This is my blog, so here I would share some of my thoughts (mostly technical) with others.
+This is my blog, where I would share some of my thoughts (mostly technical) with others.

 <br/>